4 min read

 If Microsoft 365 account compromise is a concern, the next step is understanding how your tenant is configured and where attackers are most likely to get in.

-The Sourcepass Center of Excellence for Microsoft works with organizations to assess identity security, mailbox controls, and application access across Microsoft 365 to reduce exposure and improve detection.
+The Sourcepass Center of Excellence for Microsoft works with organizations to assess identity security, mailbox controls, and application access across Microsoft 365.
+The goal is to reduce exposure and improve detection.

 You can contact the Sourcepass MCOE team to learn more about Microsoft 365 security assessments and remediation strategies.